 In all my solo bike trips in the Himalayas, whether it was Spiti Valley or Zanskar or my Bairagarh to Killar Sach Pass ride, I never felt very comfortable.
 Even though the temperature never got unbearably hot at those places, my safety gear conspired to roast me like a Christmas ham.

 If it’s too hot and suddenly starts raining, it’s a momentary relief before feeling wet and miserable again.
-By the time the rain stops, I’m absolutely freezing and desperate for the sun again.
+By the time the rain stops, I’m freezing and desperate for the sun again.
 When the sun returns, it is only a matter of time before it starts feeling like being steamed alive.
 Well, that’s life as a rider, in a nutshell — never comfortable!

 So make sure you’re prepared for all weather conditions.